Introduction

 Movement.
 Crickets always move at reckless speed.

 Attack.
-Crickets bites happen at the end of each hand-to-hand exchange.
+Crickets bites happen at the end of each hand-to-hand exchange, instead of once at the end of each hand-to-hand phase.

 Poppers